daniellonghi/default-web-webpack/README.md

 # Default project for web using Webpack and its features

-This project is based on web-pack basic configs for simple development using ReactJS.
+This project is based on webpack basic configs for simple development using ReactJS.
 It also a little push with tremendous effort to me towards using new tools for webdev.

 In this topic I'll try starting use:
   - Webpack